travigd/WebIO.jl/docs/src/index.md

 ![](assets/images/helloworld-ijulia.png)

-In Mux use the following code
+WebIO can be used with Mux with the following code

 ```
 using WebIO